Data observability vs. metadata observability: which one do you need?

 Would you have guessed that they have the same perimeter?
 Well – they do!

-The perimeter of these shapes are the same, but they are not the same shape, they don’t have the same dimensions, their angles are not the same size, and colors are different.
+The perimeter of these shapes are the same, but they are not the same shape; they don’t have the same dimensions, their angles are not the same size, and their colors are different.
 In fact, one of them has a very small dot embedded inside it, not even noticeable at first glance.

 This is exactly what Data Observability and Metadata Observability have in common and also not so in common.

 Metadata – being data about data – doesn’t exactly know what is inside.
 It only infers information about the data, given limited facts about it.
 Any SQL database readily provides this information about its tables and federated views.
-For example, the numbers rows in a table, the last it was updated, the range or min/max values in its various columns, its primary key, and whether the table saw some schema change, such as columns that were dropped or added.
+For example, the number of rows in a table, the last it was updated, the range or min/max values in its various columns, its primary key, and whether the table saw some schema change, such as columns that were dropped or added.

 Metadata Observability in the analogy above only gives us the perimeter of the data.

 Let’s look at an example.
 Would a table that was updated in the last hour indicate that its data is fresh and reliable?
 What is the barometer to determine freshness?
 Is it only a timestamp?
 Maybe, maybe not.
 What if I tell you that just a few rows were updated and not the whole table?
-What if the table was updated but it collected some garbage?
+What if the table was updated, but it collected some garbage?
 Is the data in the table fresh, and is it reliable?

 Additionally, metadata can not be the observability gauge for complex datasets such as semi-structured sources, streaming data, data directly coming from an application, or data retrieved by APIs.
 These data sources do not conform to a data model and often lack proper metadata.